This website requires JavaScript.

 Acknowledgements

 This paper was written during a 1-month residence at the Paris Institute for Advanced Study under the "Paris IAS Ideas" program*.
 I thank Saadi Lahlou, Paulius Yamin, and the entire staff and residential fellow cohort for their support, collegiality, and intellectual engagement.
-This essay originated in conversations with Jaume Franquesa, Brigitte Kovacevich, Nada Moumtaz, Dilan Yildirim, John Henshaw; it also benefited from feedback from Collette Colligan, Patricia Mindus, Angelo Torre, and Brad Weiss.
+This essay originated in conversations with Jaume Franquesa, Brigitte Kovacevich, Nada Moumtaz, and Dilan Yildirim; it also benefited from feedback from Collette Colligan, John Henshaw, Patricia Mindus, Angelo Torre, and Brad Weiss.
 Finally, I would like to thank Béatrice, Lionel, and Benjamin Rotenberg for their hospitality and friendship.

 For the Webers and the Rotenbergs,